Externoak/A32NX-installer/readme.md

 **Q: Why is my download speed so slow?**

 A: Your download speed from GitHub may vary depending on your connection to their servers, the Downloader will always use all available bandwidth.
+You can also change the download server to our custom FlyByWire servers.

 **Q: Downloader warning: "Could not check for updates!
 Github API rate limit could be exceeded".**